ragimovalik/techfabric-practice/README.md

 ### Clicker Game

 This Online Clicker Game build by using HTML CSS JS.
-No frameworks projects.
-This project is a part of Techfabric Frontend School Exam.
+No frameworks project.
+The project is a part of Techfabric Frontend School Exam.

 You could play it just follow on this [link](https://ragimovalik.github.io/techfabric-practice/)